-An overview of the sacred places, people, offerings, and festivals of the Old Testament.
+An overview of the sacred places. people, offerings, and festivals of the Old Testament.
 This course traces the redemptive historical development of forms of worship from the Garden of Eden to the exilic period and beyond.
 The focus will be exegetical, interacting with the biblical materials rather than with the historical-critical approaches.
-The course's goal is to form a solid biblical basis from which to address the issues of worship facing the contemporary church.
-Mr. Duguid.
+The course's goal is to form a solid biblical basis from which to address the issues of worship facing the contemporarv church. • Duauid book-namely God.
+Satan, and Job. his friends, and Elihu-will then be examined. • H. Jones.